All My Sons: Arthur Miller quotation on All My Sons

 In his Collected Plays, Miller commented on his feelings on watching an audience's reaction to a performance of his first successful play:

 The success of a play, especially one's first success, is somewhat like pushing against a door which suddenly opens from the other side.
 One may fall on one's face or not, but certainly a new room is opened that was always securely shut until then.
 For myself, the experience was invigorating.
 It made it possible to dream of daring more and risking more.
 The audience sat in silence before the unwinding of All My Sons and gasped when they should have, and I tasted that power which is reserved, I imagine, for playwrights, which is to know that by one's invention a mass of strangers has been publicly transfixed.

 Revivals

-In 1948, All My Sons performed at The Lyric theatre at London's Hammersmith with Maltese-USA actor Joseph Calleia as Joe Keller.
-This was the play's London premiership.
+In 1948, All My Sons performed at The Lyric theatre at London's Hammersmith with Maltese-American actor Joseph Calleia as Joe Keller.
+This was the play's London premiere.